 - Since your properties are used as collateral for one another, if you default on the loan, you risk losing some or all of your properties to foreclosure.

-- Not all lenders offer blanket loans and those that do may have strict requirements, so you may have difficulty obtaining this type of loan.
+- Not all lenders offer blanket loans, and those that do may have strict requirements, so you might have difficulty obtaining this type of loan.
 At this time, Rocket Mortgage doesn’t offer blanket mortgages.

 - Since laws and guidelines for blanket loans are different in each state, you cannot use the loan to purchase properties in multiple states.

-- While you may not have to pay multiple origination fees, the closing costs on a blanket mortgage are much higher than a traditional mortgage.
+- While you may not have to pay multiple origination fees, the closing costs on a blanket loan are much higher than a traditional mortgage.